AMWA-TV/bcp-003/best-practice-secure-comms.md

 This section applies to implementations using TLS 1.3.
 It is consistent with [RFC 8446][RFC-8446].

-All Servers and Clients SHALL support this cipher suite:
+All Servers SHOULD support the following cipher suites.
+Servers SHOULD be configured to use the priority order listed:

 TLS\_AES\_128\_GCM\_SHA256

-All Servers SHOULD support the following cipher suites:

 TLS\_AES\_256\_GCM\_SHA384

 TLS\_CHACHA20\_POLY1305\_SHA256

+From the above cipher suites, all Servers and Clients SHALL support the following cipher suite:

+TLS\_AES\_128\_GCM\_SHA256

 ### TLS 1.2 Cipher Suites

 This section applies to implementations using TLS 1.2.

-All Servers and Clients SHALL support this cipher suite:

-TLS\_ECDHE\_RSA\_WITH\_AES\_128\_GCM\_SHA256

-This supersedes the recommendation in [RFC 5246 Section 9.
-Mandatory Cipher Suites](https://tools.ietf.org/html/rfc5246#section-9).

-- More information on the rationale for requiring ECDHE is found in BBC R&D White Paper [337][BBC-WHP337].

 All Servers SHOULD support the following cipher suites, unless hardware limitations make this impractical.

-- Where resources are extremely limited, the mandatory suite above ensures interoperability.

 Servers SHOULD be configured to use the priority order listed: